Matthew V. SperoPartner

 Matt is a published author, having written for The Nassau Lawyer, Pratt’s Journal of Bankruptcy Law, and Law 360, and is a frequent speaker at continuing legal education programs.

 He regularly provides pro bono representation, including to the indigent in landlord-tenant court, for which he was honored in 2013 by being named an “Access to Justice Champion” by the Nassau County Bar Association.
 He is the former Chair of the Bankruptcy Committee of the Nassau County Bar Association and the former Chair of the Bankruptcy Committee of the New York State Bar Association.
-He currently serves as Counsel to the Nassau County Bar Association’s Nassau Academy of Law and sits on the Executive Committee of the New York State Bar Association’s Business Law Section.
-Matt is also a member of the Turnaround Management Association.
+He currently serves as Treasurer to the Nassau County Bar Association’s Nassau Academy of Law and sits on the Executive Committee of the New York State Bar Association’s Business Law Section.
+In 2022, Matt was named a VP on the Board of Directors of the Long Island Chapter of the Turnaround Management Association.

 Matt is a former vice president and board member of the Chaminade Alumni Association and the former president of the Chaminade Businessmen’s Association.
-He also is a mentor in St. John’s University School of Law’s mentoring program and serves as a Vice President of the Leadership Council for Mentor New York (f/k/a Long Island Mentoring Partnership), a non-profit that seeks to match up at-need youth with mentors.
+He also is a mentor in St. John’s University School of Law’s mentoring program and serves as Chair of the Board of Directors for Mentor New York, a non-profit that seeks to match up at-need youth with mentors.
 He is also a long-time youth sports coach and former member of the Executive Committee of the Plainview Little League Board of Directors.